apien/tic-tac-toe/README.md

 - Make constrains on the database
 - Write back tests for the service logic
 - Set up a CI pipeline
+- Use Chimney to convert between domain api dto objects